daodiseoanchor/anchor-docs/user-guide/webapp/borrow.md

 ![](<../../.gitbook/assets/Screenshot 2022-02-07 at 9.10.04 PM.png>)

-## Repaying borrowed Terra stablecoins
+## Repaying borrowed Daodiseo stablecoins

 1\.
 Navigate to the **BORROW** page.